 #2 Getting through gatekeepers

-On many occasions, it might happen that you are not being able to directly connect with your prospect.
-In such cases, getting through a gatekeeper will be required which can be challenging in itself.
+On many occasions, it might happen that you are not able to connect with your prospect directly.
+In such cases, getting through a gatekeeper will be required, which can be challenging in itself.
 Use this script.

 Thank them after they introduce themselves.